heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 ### Approvals and rejections

-{Detail the approval process and share criteria for when a documentation update or new document would be rejected.}
+{Detail the approval process and share criteria for when an updated or new document would be rejected.}

 ### Document suggestions